Good leadership isn't complicated.

 If you're one of those people, you know exactly what I'm talking about.
 If you employ people, if you lead a team, it's time to sit up and pay attention.

-I know what you're thinking.
-You're thinking this all sounds rather 'Kumbaya round the campfire' and 'let's all hold hands and wear the same T-shirt' aren't you?
+You're probably thinking this all sounds rather 'Kumbaya round the campfire' and 'let's all hold hands and wear the same T-shirt' aren't you?
 You'd be wrong.
 This is science.
-There is a plethora of data supporting the relationship between emotional intelligence, positive leadership, healthy culture - collectively, drivers of the environment - and consistent performance.
+There is a plethora of data supporting the relationship between positive leadership and culture and consistently strong performance.
 Not just 'average' performance; extraordinary performance.

-As an executive coach and organizational culture consultant, I coach and teach leaders and organizations how to create environments that promote extraordinary performance and achievement.
-I teach leaders how to build and mobilize human connection, and I teach organizations how to build intentional cultures that breed fierce loyalty, energy, evangelism, and success.
+As an executive coach and organizational culture consultant, I coach and teach leaders and teams how to create the conditions that promote extraordinary performance and achievement.
+And I teach organizations how to build intentional cultures that breed fierce loyalty, energy, evangelism, and success.

 A bit about me